Food and Food Ingredients

 Use Tax

-When sales or use tax is paid to another state on goods that are also subject to Iowa use tax, a credit for the tax paid to the other state may be allowed.
+When sales or use tax is properly paid to another state on goods that are also subject to Iowa use tax, a credit for the tax paid to the other state may be allowed.
 The credit cannot exceed the Iowa use tax rate.

 Consumers who make out-of-state purchases and pay sales tax to another state at a rate less than the Iowa use tax must pay the difference to Iowa.